pongdanny/pongdanny/README.md

 🤼 Always looking to collaborate with fellow great minds! 🧠

-🙋 Need some consultation on Unity, I'm trying to recreate a 5v5 PvP map 🎮
+🙋 Need some help with Unity, I'm trying to recreate a 5v5 map 🎮

-🤔 Yeah so I'm not that interesting but if you're curious, AMA! 💬

 📮 Hit Me Up: pongdaniel17@gmail.com 📨

-💯 Snapple Facts: 🇰🇷  born 🇺🇸 , NYC is all I know 🗽 and I like to rap 🎙️
+💯 Snapple Facts: 🇰🇷  born 🇺🇸 , reppin NYC 🗽 and I like to rap 🎙️

-“The only thing standing between you and your goal is the bulls*** story you keep telling yourself as to why you can't achieve it.”